bcgov/platform-developer-docs/src/docs/app-monitoring/sre-guidelines-for-platform-shared-services.md

 1. **Explore the Tools**: If you haven't already, get hands-on experience with the tools we discussed.
 This will give you a better understanding of how they fit into the bigger picture

 2. **Share Feedback**: If you try something out and it works (or doesn't),  share your experience on Rocketchat[ #sre-discussion](https://chat.developer.gov.bc.ca/channel/sre-discussion).
 We can work together to figure it out.
 The more we exchange knowledge, the better we become.
-3. **Stay Informed**: SRE is a rapidly evolving field.
+3. **Stay informed**: SRE is a rapidly evolving field.
 Keep an eye out for updates, new tools, and innovative techniques

 ---
 ---